The Legal System

 Within 60 days of shelter order

 Within 60 days of the shelter order, an adjudicatory hearing is held where a judge collects all available information about a case to determine if a child should be formally placed in out-of-home care with other family or in foster care.
 If so, goals are set for the family to reach before the child can be reunified.
-The case is also transitioned from DCF to Embrace Families and a caseworker is assigned to the family and child.
+The case is also transitioned from DCF to Family Partnerships of Central Florida and a caseworker is assigned to the family and child.

 A